astronomer/docs/astro/cloud-ide/overview.md

 <!-- id to make it easier to remove: cloud-ide-preview-banner -->

-The Cloud IDE is currently in _Public Preview_.
-This means that it is available to all Astro customers, but is still undergoing heavy development and features are subject to change.
-Creating projects in the Cloud IDE does not impact running tasks on existing Deployments.
+The Cloud IDE is currently in _Public Preview_ and it is available to all Astro customers.
+It is still in development and features and functionality are subject to change.
+Creating projects in the Cloud IDE does not affect running tasks on existing Deployments.
+If you have feedback on the Cloud IDE you'd like to share, you can submit it on the [Astro Cloud IDE product portal](https://portal.productboard.com/75k8qmuqjacnrrnef446fggj).

 If you have any feedback, please submit it to the [Astro Cloud IDE product portal](https://portal.productboard.com/75k8qmuqjacnrrnef446fggj).